cheetahlb/linux/README.md

 Then, any connection established will reflect the 16 MSB of the ECR field of a SYN packets to all subsequent packets, except for the single MSB which is used for versioning of the cookie.
 A cookie may be changed, but it must start at the SYN.

+Note that this has only works with sequential timestamp, so you need to do `echo 2 | sudo tee /proc/sys/net/ipv4/tcp_timestamps`.
+Mode 1 could be okay but needs testing.
+Note the cookie obfuscates the timestamp, so this is not a security thread.